AzeMusic/Video-Streaming/README.md

-# Dr-Strange-Audio-Video-Streaming
+# Video-Streaming
 video stream is a telegram bot project for streaming a video and music trought the new telegram group video chat.
 ## ❤️ Dr Strange Music ❤️

-Dr Strange Music Is A Telegram Bot Project That's Allow You To Play Music On Telegram Voice Chat Group.
+Dr Music Is A Telegram Bot Project That's Allow You To Play Music On Telegram Voice Chat Group.

 <p align="center"><a href=""> <img src="https://img.shields.io/badge/Copy%20Paster%20Ki%20Gand%20Main%20Land-black?style=for-the-badge&logo=heroku" width="220" height="38.45"/></a></p>